DragNeXt: Rethinking Drag-Based Image Editing: F. Anonymous User Study

-Since quantitative evaluation metrics may not fully demonstrate the effectiveness of our method in addressing the ambiguity issue, we additionally provide an anonymous user study in this section, where a total of 26 participants are invited.
-The details about the questionnaire is summarized in Figure \ref{figure:17}, Figure \ref{figure:18}, Figure \ref{figure:19}, and Figure~\ref{figure:20}.
-The questionnaire totally consists of $15$ questions, where the $12$ items are closely related to the ambiguity issues mentioned in \textbf{Proposition}~\ref{pro:ambiguity}, and the $3$ items are used to assess the quality of edited images.
-Also, for each question, five candidate options are provided, including results generated by \textbf{DragNeXt}, ClipDrag, RegionDrag, and FastDrag, as well as an option indicating that none of the results are satisfactory.
-Participants are required to select the one option from the randomly shuffled candidate options, which can best reflects their preference.
+Since quantitative evaluation metrics may not fully demonstrate the effectiveness of our method in addressing the ambiguity issue and expectation-result misalignment, we additionally provide an anonymous user study, where a total of 26 participants are invited.
+The details about the questionnaire is summarized in Figure \ref{figure:17}, \ref{figure:18}, \ref{figure:19}, and \ref{figure:20}.
+The questionnaire totally consists of $15$ questions, where the $12$ items are closely related to the ambiguity issues mentioned in \textbf{Proposition~\ref{pro:ambiguity}}, and the $3$ items are used to assess the quality of edited images.
+Also, for each question, five candidate options are provided: \begin{itemize} \item the options \textbf{A---D} correspond to randomly ordered results generated by \textbf{DragNeXt}, ClipDrag, RegionDrag, and FastDrag; \item the option \textbf{E} indicates that none of the results are satisfactory. \end{itemize} The reason for limiting the options to \textbf{A–E} is to reduce the participants’ workload, as selecting the most suitable result from too many options would be time-consuming and not user-friendly.
 In Figure \ref{figure:16}, we provide the anonymous voting results from the invited participants.
 As can be seen from the figure, the voting results demonstrate the effectiveness of method again, e.g., the average results from the participants indicate that $84\%$ of our edited images are better than those of the compared models.

+\textbf{Why are ClipDrag, RegionDrag, and FastDrag Chosen as Compared Models?} These three methods are the most relevant to our research.
+ClipDrag \cite{CLIPDrag} addresses ambiguity in DBIE by incorporating textual guidance; in contrast, we reformulate DBIE as a Latent Region Optimization (LRO) problem to alleviate ambiguity while further improving the efficiency of the alternating workflow. \textbf{DragNeXt} advances RegionDrag and FastDrag by transforming forward, optimization-free manipulation into backward, self-interventional latent optimization, thereby fully leveraging the prior of pretrained diffusion models to avoid unrealistic and unnatural deterioration.